-Callaway Gardens is a 14,000-acre garden, resort and nature preserve in the foothills of the Appalachian Mountains that opened in 1952 as a place for families to relax and enjoy nature’s beauty.
+Callaway Gardens is a 2,500-acre garden, resort and nature preserve in the foothills of the Appalachian Mountains.
+Opened in 1952 as a place for families to relax and enjoy nature’s beauty, it has evolved well.
 There are many educational and visually pleasing activities, whether you’re touring a 19th-century log cabin, playing golf or seeing some unusual flora.

 Callaway has year-round packages that will keep your family entertained from morning to night, but it’s summer in Callaway that will always stand out in my childhood memories.